-- 1. Standard Curve: Dilute the Ammonium Chloride standard solution to 0.4 mM by adding 10 μ l of the Ammonium Chloride Standard to 90 μ l of DI H2O, mix well.
-Add 0 5 10 15 20 25 μ l of standard to a series of wells in a 96 well plate.
-Adjust all well volumes to 50 μ l with Assay Buffer to giving 0, 2, 4, 6, 8, 10 nmol/well of the Ammonium Chloride Standard. - 2.
-Sample Preparation: Homogenize tissue (10 mg) or cells (106) in 100 μl Assay Buffer, centrifuge at 16,000 X g for 5 minutes to remove particulates.
-Transfer clear supernatant to a fresh tube.
+1. Standard Curve: Dilute the Ammonium Chloride standard solution to 0.4 mM by adding 10 μ l of the Ammonium Chloride Standard to 90 μ l of DI H2O, mix well.
+Add 0 - 5 - 10 - 15 - 20 - 25 μ l of standard to a series of wells in a 96 well plate.
+Adjust all well volumes to 50 μ l with Assay Buffer to giving 0, 2, 4, 6, 8, 10 nmol/well of the Ammonium Chloride Standard.

+2. Sample Preparation: Homogenize tissue (10 mg) or cells (106) in 100 μl Assay Buffer, centrifuge at 16,000 X g (max speed for tabletop centrifuges) for 5 minutes to remove particulates.
 Add 2-50 μl of each sample to test wells of a 96 well plate.
 Adjust all well volumes to 50 μl with Assay Buffer.

-Notes: Sample values must be within the range of the standard curve.
+Notes: Sample values must fall into the range of the standard curve.
 If a sample falls outside, dilute and rerun.
 Some samples exhibit a significant background.
 Run samples in pairs with one of the pair used as a background control, omitting glutamate dehydrogenase in the background control.
 In rare cases, samples exhibit a matrix effect where endogenous compounds interfere, giving a lower OD or RFU/μg than the standards.
-To correct for this, run each sample as a triad: One as a background control (- GDH); one with added known amount of ammonia standard (2 μg).
+To correct for this, run each sample as a triad: One as a background control (- GDH) One with added known amount of ammonia standard (2 μg).
 The third is the original test sample.
-The difference between the test samples with and without the internal calibrant allows for accurate determination of ammonia in the unspiked sample. - 3.
-Initiate Reaction: Prepare sufficient Reaction Mix for the total number of wells to be run.
+The difference between the test samples with and without the internal calibrant allows for accurate determination of ammonia in the unspiked sample.

+3. Initiate Reaction: Prepare sufficient Reaction Mix for the total number of wells to be run.
 Each well requires 50 μl of Reaction Mix containing: